Stars1233/parameter-golf/records/track_non_record_16mb/2026-03-29_HNet_ByteVsSubword_Study/README.md

 [The][quick brown f][ox j][umps over the lazy dog.
 N][atural l][anguage processing has made remarkable progress in recent years.]
 ```

 The sp1024 H-Net creates fewer, larger chunks with uneven sizes, isolating short prefixes (`[The]`) and merging entire clauses into single chunks.
-The boundaries don't align with word edges because the SentencePiece tokenizer already fragmented words into subwords.
+The boundaries don't align with words.

 ### Validation sample (byte260, trained)